Buildings in Fulham Cemetery

 Fulham Cemetery was established in 1865 and is the borough's oldest cemetery.
 It was designed by John Hall, including the entrance lodge, and the two chapels, both in Gothic style.

 The cemetery is bounded by stone walls, piers and railings along Fulham Palace Road.
-The Nonconformist chapel has been demolished.
+The Nonconformist chapel, east lodge, and mortuaries been demolished.

 Listed structures (Building of Merit: local list): Chapel, lodge, boundary railings, gates, piers, and stone wall.
 See Crabtree Conservation Area character profile.